ericrallen/old-school-front-end-challenge/README.md

 ---------------------------------
 ```

+**Note**: The `waitTime` performance timer wraps the execution of the code inside of the `getWaitTime` function and the `getWaitTime` performance timer wraps the call to the `getWaitTime()` funcion in our `court()` function.

-It looks like our new wait time calculation is a bit better, too.
+It looks like our new wait time calculation is significantly faster.
 So let's swich over to that one and remove the old logic from our benchmarking:

 ```log
 [6.19ms] split